blinken/paradar/README.md

 The case was arrived at after a lot of iterations.
 Obviously I justified (I use the word "justified" loosely) buying a 3D printer for this project (my trusty Anycubic Mega-S) and it churned out prototypes, and was a gamechanger in terms of rapid iteration.
-For cases I'm actually willing to send to someone else, cases, we're using [Midlands 3D](https://midlands3d.com) - I can't recommend them enough, their prints are fantastic and their prices are reasonable.

-The current iteration of the case features posts to support the switch and support the PCB, plus posts in the lid to hold the PCB down (so it's sandwiched in a fixed position).
+The current version of the case features posts to support the switch and support the PCB, plus posts in the lid to hold the PCB down (so it's sandwiched in a fixed position).
 The SDR (which gets hot) is kept separated from the battery by a small tab.
 The lid locks to the base to permit easy assembly, and there's a